-Since the Covid-19 pandemic stopped tourists from going to Israel, this ancient tower has been able to receive its first major makeover in years.
-Lockdown has meant that archeological experts have been able start renovations that will preserve the site for future visitors and pilgrims.
+When Covid-19 stopped tourists from going to Israel, this ancient tower was able to receive its first major makeover in years.
+Lockdown meant that archeological experts have been able to undertake renovations that will preserve the site for future visitors and pilgrims.

 The main goal of the Tower of David Museum is to bring the story of Jerusalem to life says Eilat Lieber who is the museum’s director.
-He is excited to once again welcome tourists and pilgrims to the newly renovated site and especially to the seven new galleries they are building.
+He is excited to once again welcome tourists and pilgrims to the renovated site and especially to the seven new galleries.

 “Suddenly, the stones start to speak.
 We are excavating… We discover hidden passages, ancient walls, ancient fortifications.
 It becomes alive.”